What is Referential Integrity? Definition and Examples

 );

-The REFERENCES customers(id) clause is what turns customer_id into a foreign key.
-From that line forward, the database holds you to one rule: every value in orders.customer_id must match the id of some row in customers.
+The REFERENCES users(id) clause is what turns user_id into a foreign key.
+From that line forward, the database holds you to one rule: every value in orders.user_id must match the id of some row in users.
 That rule, applied across every row at every moment, is referential integrity.

 What it isn't: data integrity in general.
 Data integrity is a broader umbrella that also covers domain constraints (age >= 0), uniqueness (email UNIQUE), and entity integrity (no row without a primary key).
 Referential integrity is specifically about the relationship between a child row and its parent.
 People conflate the two, but they're separate properties — a row can satisfy every domain constraint and still violate referential integrity by referencing a parent that was deleted last Tuesday.